JamesArmer/secure-privacy-tech-test/README.md

 ## Angular 17 Frontend

-The Angular fronted uses routing between pages which are all standalone components:
+The Angular frontend uses routing between pages which are all standalone components:

 - user-list (/)
 - create-user-form (/create-user-form)